 Examples of words with silent letters: knot - said as not.
-The k is silent.
+The k is silent. wrong - said as rong.
+The w is silent.

 comb - said as com.
-The b is silent. debt - said as det.
+The b is silent.

+- said as det.
 The b is silent.

 Some letters are always silent when placed next to other letters.